Ferrero Rocher: Production

-The production process is secretive, with no smartphones or notebooks allowed inside the production facilities.
+The production process is a secret, and no smartphones or notebooks are allowed inside the production facilities.
 As of 2015, few journalists have ever been invited to visit.
 As of 2015, the production in the Alba factory totals 24 million Ferrero Rochers a day.

-The sweet is produced by machinery.
-The process begins with flat sheets of wafer with hemispheres moving down an assembly line.
-The hemispheres of the wafers are then filled with a chocolate hazelnut cream and part of a hazelnut.
-Next, two of these wafer sheets, one with a hazelnut and one with hazelnut chocolate cream, are clamped together.
-The excess wafer is cut away producing wafer balls.
-These balls are then coated with a layer of chocolate, a layer of chopped hazelnuts, and a final layer of milk chocolate before the chocolate ball is wrapped in its prominent gold foil.
+The mechanised production process begins with flat sheets of wafer with hemispheres moving down an assembly line.
+The hemispheres of the wafers are then filled with a chocolate hazelnut cream.
+Next, two of these wafer sheets—one with a hazelnut and one with hazelnut chocolate creme—are clamped together.
+The excess wafer is cut away, producing wafer balls.
+These are then coated with a layer of chocolate, a layer of chopped hazelnuts, and a final layer of milk chocolate before the chocolate ball is wrapped in gold-coloured foil.

-Distribution

-Roughly 3.6 billion Ferrero Rochers are sold each year in over 42 countries.
-These include 28 countries in Europe including the UK, eight countries in Asia, five countries in Africa including South Africa, nine countries in the Americas, and two countries in Oceania.

 Cultural impact

 Christmas

 Ferrero Rochers are associated with the holiday season during Christmas and New Year.
-As of 2015, 61% of Ferrero Rochers were sold within the last three months of the year.
+As of 2015, 62% of Ferrero Rochers were sold within the last three months of the year.

-1990s UK advertisement
+1990s advertisement

-A United Kingdom advertisement in the 1990s was based upon a party in a European ambassador's official residence, with the chocolates arranged into a pyramid and portrayed as a sophisticated treat.
+The brand is known in the United Kingdom, and other countries such as Mexico, by the popular 1990s "ambassadors" advertisement.
+It was based upon a party in a European ambassador's official residence, with the chocolates arranged into a pyramid and portrayed as a sophisticated treat.
 The advertisement has been repeatedly parodied in popular culture since.
 In 2000, the ambassador's party commercial was ranked 21st in Channel 4's poll of "The 100 Greatest TV Ads".

 Immigrant communities

-Because of Rocher's relatively low price compared with other luxury goods, along with its upscale appearance and marketing, the confection is popular among immigrant communities in the United States.
+Ferrero Rocher is popular among immigrant communities in the United States due to its relatively low price compared with other luxury goods, along with its upscale appearance and marketing.
 Before Ferrero Rocher was available in mainland China, it was a popular gift from people in Hong Kong, who nicknamed Rocher "gold sand", to people on the mainland around Chinese New Year.

+Knockoffs and counterfeits

+In 2017, police made several arrests and seized 300,000 pieces of counterfeit Rocher which had been produced in a factory in Wuhu.
+Ferrero had spent USD $1 million and five years fighting Chinese firm Montresor, whose "Tresor Dore" chocolates were priced at one-third of the cost of the genuine Rocher; an April 2008 court ruling had previously ordered Montresor to cease production.